Skip to content

 git pull

-Because the installation targets are symlinks, updating the repository contents automatically syncs the skill and workflows to the latest version across all 3 clients.
+Because the installation targets are symlinks, updating the repository contents automatically syncs the skill and workflows to the latest version across selected clients.

 5) Automation Suggestions (Optional)